-Figure 56.
+Figure 57.
 VOC - PM10 Concentration Comparison

-The VOC - $PM{2.5}$ correlation showed only one compound with a relatively strong correlation.
-Benzene correlated well with the fine particulate matter concentrations, showing a positive r-value of 0.79.
-Acetylene and carbon disulfide also showed some correlation with the fine particulate matter, with r-values of 0.73, and 0.70, respectively.
-Figure 57 shows the annual average concentrations for benzene, acetylene, carbon disulfide, and $PM{2.5}$ .
+The VOC - $PM{2.5}$ correlation also showed several compounds with relatively strong correlations.
+Benzene correlated well with the fine particulate matter concentrations, showing a positive r-value of 0.81.
+Acetylene and carbon disulfide also showed some correlation with the fine particulate matter, with r-values of 0.76, and 0.73, respectively.
+In addition, 1,1,1-trichloroethane, tetrachloroethylene, and trichlorotrifluoroethane also showed a slight correlation with PM2.5 having r-values of 0.71, 0.79, and 0.70, respectively.
+Those compounds are not included in Figure 56 as their concentration values were so low that they appear as straight lines when graphed with benzene, acetylene, and carbon disulfide.
+Figure 58 shows the annual average concentrations for benzene, acetylene, carbon disulfide, and $PM{2.5}$.

-Figure 57.
-VOC - PM2.5 Concentration Comparison
+Figure 58.
+VOC - PM{2.5} Concentration Comparison

 The chemical make-up of the VOC compounds tends to be much more variable from year to year than the carbonyl compounds.
-This is especially true for the C1 through C2 carbon chains of the VOCs, which can be seen in Figure 58.
-The graph shows data from 2004 through 2015.
+This is especially true for the C1 through C2 carbon chains of the VOCs, which can be seen in Figure 59.
+The graph shows data from 2004 through 2016.
 The year to year variability is easily seen.
 Carbon disulfide was not sampled for during the 2004 and 2005 campaigns, but was added in 2006.
 It was a major component of the VOCs for 2006 through 2009, but has not been a major contributor since 2009.
 The data from 2010, 2012, 2013, 2014, and 2015 show a shift to dichloromethane as a large component of this VOC group, comprising 50 to 75 percent of the C1through C2 VOC composition.